saifalhroub/nopCommerce-store/Cart.md

 ---

-### AC (Checkout)
+### AC (Checkout-Registered)
-Given the user has finalized the order
-When the user accepts the Terms of Service
-And clicks the "Checkout" button
+Given that the user is on the cart page as a registered customer When the user is making a valid checkout
 Then the user is redirected to the Checkout page

+---

+## AC (Checkout-Guest)
+Given that the user is on the cart page as a guest When the user is making a valid checkout
+Then the user is redirected to the register/login page

 ---